 3.1 General Overview

-The battlefield is divided into three zones: (1) Guard Base Alpha, (2) a Village – now destroyed and occupied by Orksand Chaos, and (3) the Minefield between the Village and the Guard Base.
+The battlefield is divided into three zones: (1) Guard Base Alpha, (2) a Village – now destroyed and occupied by Orks, Daemonkin and Chaos, and (3) the Minefield between the Village and the Guard Base.
 Each zone is of equal size (6’x4’).
 The total size of the gaming area is therefore 6’x12’.

-3.2 Deployment Zones (Space Marines/Orks/Chaos)
+3.2 Deployment Zones (Space Marines/Orks/Daemonkin/Chaos)

 Unless allocated to reserves (see Section 6.3), all space marine forces must begin the game deployed in the Guard Base Alpha zone.
 Scout and infiltrate rules may allow a unit or model to start outside of deployment zone, however.
 Units and models may be deployed anywhere in the zone, including within buildings (if accessible) or on battlements.
+Units in reserve must enter the Guard Base zone from one of the three edges that are not adjacent to the Minefield.
+Unless otherwise required by a rule, the Imperium players may decide which side a unit or model will enter from.
 Deepstrike and Infiltrate units may enter the battlefield per the Deepstrike and Infiltrate universal special rules and are not restricted to deployment within the Guard Base Alpha zone.

-Unless allocated to reserves (see Section 6.3), all Ork and Chaos forces must begin the game deployed in the Village zone.
+Unless allocated to reserves (see Section 6.3), all Ork, Daemonkin and Chaos forces must begin the game deployed in the Village zone.
 Scout and infiltrate may allow unit or model to start outside of deployment zone.
 Units and models may be deployed anywhere in the zone.
 Units in reserve must enter the Village zone from one of the three edges that are not adjacent to the Minefield.
-Unless otherwise required by a rule, the Ork player may decide which side a unit or model will enter from.
+Unless otherwise required by a rule, the Ork, Daemonkin, and Chaos players may decide which side a unit or model will enter from.
 Deepstrike and Infiltrate units may enter the battlefield per the Deepstrike and Infiltrate universal special rules and are not restricted to deployment within the Village zone.

 3.3 Entry Zones (Tyranids/Eldar)